-Assure the individual that everything will be all right but don’t dismiss his fear by saying “it’s all in your consciousness” or “don’t fret about it” or “you are overreacting. ” Notice that the horror is completely real to the victim, so it dismissing the dread has no effect or can even make the problem worse.
-Help the patient to manage his respiring.
+Assure the individual that everything will be all right but don’t dismiss his fear by saying “it’s all in your consciousness” or “don’t fret about it” or “you are overreacting. ” Notice that the horror is completely real to the victim, so dismissing the dread has no effect or can even make the problem worse.
+Help the patient to manage his breathing.

 Many patients breathe heavily in an attack; others hold their breath.
 Using deep respiring system is a particularly acceptable way to purge the indications of a panic episode as well as calm the patient down.
 Guide the individual and let him know to respire in for three slow counts.

 Then tell him to hold his breath for three slow counts and breathe out for another three slow counts.
 Do this many times till the individual is calm.
-You may also counsel him to respire into a paper carrier bag.
+You may also get him to respire into a paper carrier bag.
 This way, he can re-breathe his carbon-dioxide.
 CO2 helps correct the blood acid quantity that had been upset by unjustifiable respiring.

 But watch out when using paper bags since they may cause another fear.
 Stay with the individual until his trial is over.
 Never leave someone particularly if he is having difficulties in respiring.
 Have patience.
 They may act rude or uncongenial but recall it is short lived and will return to ordinary when the attack is over.